-The quiet time taken to make their creations is a great opportunity for Clay Facilitators to open up conversations about what participants think about proposals for their public realm.
-Earthworks record these conversations, and can be part of a communication programme facilitating compromises, understanding of priorities and getting agreement on how to move forward.
+The quiet time taken to make their creations is a great opportunity for Clay Facilitators to open up conversations with participants.
+Earthworks record these discussions in clay, which can be part of a wider communication programme facilitating compromises, understanding priorities or getting agreement on how to move forward.

 What are the outcomes?

-- An ideas generating mechanism to uncover and harness the community’s ideas, concerns and priorities.
+- An ideas generating mechanism to uncover, record and harness the community’s concerns and priorities.

-- An eye-catching temporary installation that collectively expresses what local people think and value in a potential development.
+- An eye-catching temporary installation that collectively expresses what participants think and value

-- Playful and highly accessible experience for all ages and levels of physical ability.
+- Playful and highly accessible experience for all ages and levels of artistic ability.

-- Key elements from the sculpture can be fired and kept as conceptual maquettes for the project.
+- Key elements from the sculpture can be fired and kept as ‘conceptual maquettes’ for a project.

-Photographs by Sandra Keating, Simon Kidd and Jo Pearl
+Photographs by Sandra Keating, Simon Kidd, Tom Bowles and Jo Pearl